edjah/Tic-Tac-Toe-Bot/README.md

 Requirements
 -------------
 Tic-Tac-Toe-Bot runs on Python2.
-It is also dependent on a few modules Use `pip2 install (module)` to install these if you don't already have them
+It is also dependent on a few modules.
+Use `pip2 install (module)` to install these if you don't already have them
 * numpy
 * termcolor